PowerPoint Presentation Advice

 try to end early.
 You need to allow time for audience interruptions and

-- Show some
+- Show some enthusiasm.

-would you explain your ideas to a friend?
+you explain your ideas to a friend?

 - Involve your